-Perfect activity for a day
+The perfect activity for a day

-Kvadrat is a popular shopping centre with a number of great offers.
+Kvadrat is a popular shopping centre in Sandnes with several great offers.
 Feel free to take the entire day here if the holiday weather is not on your side for all the outdoor activities you were planning.
 Start the day with a good café breakfast at one of Kvadrat's many cafés, then trawl the shops until you find your favourites.
-You can even treat yourself to some self-care; how about a haircut, visit a barbershop, get some skin care, nail care or get makeup tips.
+You can even treat yourself to some self-care; how about a haircut, visit a barbershop, getting some skin care, nail care or getting makeup tips.
 For the very youngest, it is probably popular to take the driving license with "Kvadratbilen" (the Kvadrat car) (NOK 10 per hour).

-Also check out www.visitkvadrat.com for more good holiday tips during the Kvadrat visit.
+Also, check out www.visitkvadrat.com for more good holiday tips during the Kvadrat visit.